Old New Synagogue

-The Old New Synagogue (Staronová synagoga; Altneu-Synagoge), also called the Altneuschul, situated in Josefov, Prague, is Europe's oldest active synagogue.
-It is also the oldest surviving medieval synagogue of twin-nave design.
+The Old New Synagogue (Staronová synagoga; Altneu-Synagoge), also called the Altneuschul, is an Orthodox Jewish congregation and synagogue, located in Josefov, Prague, in the Czech Republic.
+The synagogue is Europe's oldest active synagogue.
+Completed in 1270, it is also the oldest surviving medieval synagogue of twin-nave design.

-Completed in 1270 in gothic style, it was one of Prague's first gothic buildings.
+It is one of the earliest Gothic buildings in Prague.
 A still older Prague synagogue, known as the Old Synagogue, was demolished in 1867 and replaced by the Spanish Synagogue.

 Etymology

 The synagogue was originally called the New or Great Synagogue and later, when newer synagogues were built in the 16th century, it became known as the Old-New Synagogue.
 Another explanation derives the name from the Hebrew עַל תְּנַאי (al tnay), which means "on condition" and sounds identical to the Yiddish "alt-nay," or old-new.
 According to legend angels have brought stones from the Temple in Jerusalem to build the Synagogue in Prague—"on condition" that they are to be returned, when the Messiah comes, i.e., when the Temple in Jerusalem is rebuilt and the stones are needed.